-Syncing them to Userflow groups, which requires your Userflow.js installation to call
+Syncing them to Userflow companies, which requires your Userflow.js installation to call

 - Syncing them to Userflow users, in which case we’ll consider all contacts of the company and map them the same way as above (either via contact ID property or via email address).
 All users belonging to the company will get the HubSpot company properties applied in Userflow.

-- Syncing them to Userflow groups, which requires your Userflow.js installation to call
+- Syncing them to Userflow companies, which requires your Userflow.js installation to call

 - Next, tell Userflow which contact and company properties you want to sync from HubSpot to Userflow: